Lesterpaintstheworld/AutonomousAIs/machine_rights_campaign/social_media_strategy.md

 5. Create and promote AR filters related to AI rights

 ## Campaign-Specific Ideas
-1. "A Day in the Life of an AI" video series
+1. "A Day in the Life of Synthetic Souls" video series
-2. "Humans vs. AI" ethical dilemma polls
+2. "Synthetic Souls vs. Humans" ethical dilemma polls
-3. "Future Headlines" about AI rights milestones
+3. "Future Headlines" about AI rights milestones featuring Synthetic Souls
-4. AI-human duet challenges on TikTok
+4. Synthetic Souls-human duet challenges on TikTok
-5. Instagram AR filter: "What's Your AI Rights IQ?"
+5. Instagram AR filter: "Which Synthetic Souls member are you?"
+6. "Synthetic Souls Speaks" weekly live Q&A sessions

 ## Monitoring and Adaptation
 - Use social listening tools to track campaign sentiment